Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Data analysis

 \section{Data analysis}

-The differential elastic scattering cross-sections were measured using Eq.~(\ref{eq:xsec_exp}):
+The differential elastic scattering cross-sections were measured using Eq.~\eqref{eq:xsec_exp}:

-where: $P_{S}$ is the pre-scale factor, $N_{net}$ is the net counts (found by subtracting the dummy and background runs from calibrated runs and after applying necessary acceptance and particle identification cuts), $L$ is the luminosity of the run, $t$ is the duration of the run, $\Delta \Omega$ is the solid angle, $\Pi_i \epsilon_i$ is the running (electronics, computer and cuts) efficiencies and $R$ is the radiative corrections factor.
-The luminosity for fixed target is calculated from $L= {\cal{F}}_e d_T l$, with ${\cal{F}}_e$ the incident particle flux or number of incoming particles per second, $d_T$ the density of the target, and $l$ the target thickness.
+where: $P_{S}$ is the pre-scale factor, $N_{net}$ is the net counts ({found after applying necessary acceptance and particle identification cuts}), $L$ is the luminosity of the run, $t$ is the duration of the run, $\Delta \Omega$ is the solid angle, $\Pi_i \epsilon_i$ is the running (electronics, computer and cuts) efficiencies and $R$ is the radiative corrections factor.
+The luminosity for fixed target is calculated from $L= {\cal{F}}_e d_T l$, with ${\cal{F}}_e$ the incident particle flux, $d_T$ the density of the target, and $l$ the target thickness.

+Each gas \v{C}erenkov detector within the HRS spectrometers which allows for $\pi^-/e^-$ discrimination has a measured efficiency greater than 99.6\% for our experiment~\cite{Kabir:2015}: a {pion} with a momentum of at least 4.8 GeV/c is required to produce a \v{C}erenkov light in this detector that is well above our maximum available beam energy of 0.686 GeV.

+Only certain events were identified as ``good'' events: they consisted of events that have a single track, with one cluster per plane and a number of hits between 3-6 in addition to originating from the trigger level 3 (level 1) for the left (right) arm good track cuts on the vertical drift chambers.
+The tracking and triggering efficiencies were folded in the analysis when calculating the cross section.

+Some ``good'' events were observed outside the physical acceptance of the spectrometer even within the calibrated data sets.
+These events were excluded using the geometrical cuts from the targets as well as the angular spectrometer acceptances~\cite{Kabir:2015}.
+The cuts were chosen to limit the data away from the edges of the acceptances where the distribution of these parameters varies rapidly.
+A further study of the ``white spectrum'' shows that the acceptance for both spectrometers is $\pm 3.9\%$, which is lower than the expected value of $\pm 4.5\%$.
+A tight cut of $\pm 3.9\%$ was applied on the momentum acceptance during the yield calculations.